Last updated: 2025-04-15

 Enter the earliest and latest times that the shipments are to leave the terminal in the Time - Earliest and Time - Latest columns.

 In the Deadline column, enter the time and any minus days to indicate the latest time at which the shipments must have arrived at the terminal for the transhipment to be carried out.
-For example, if you enter “8:00” in the Time - Latest column, and if the terminal then needs 25 hours for transshipment, then you enter “7:00 -1d” in the Deadline column.
+Example: If you enter "8:00" in the Time - Latest column, and if the terminal needs 25 hours for transshipment, enter "7:00 -1d" in the Deadline column.
 This means that the shipment must have arrived at the terminal by 07:00 at the latest on the day before the goods leave the terminal again, in order to allow delivery in accordance with the time in the route.
 If the shipment arrives later than the deadline, the delivery will be rescheduled to one day later.
 This means that you can ensure there is always time to handle the shipments at the terminal.

 In the case of auto dispatch, the order deadline is calculated on the basis of the terminal’s transhipment time, the route’s schedule, and the terminal’s opening hours or off-time opening hours.
 Make sure the opening hours of the terminals have been entered under Register > Terminals > Opening hours.
-For more information about opening hours, see Terminals, window.
+For more information about opening hours, see Terminals (window).

 Under To postcodes in the lower part of the window, create the rows needed for the route’s delivery area.